redomino/redomino.tabsandslides/README.txt

 - **Gallery**: A scrollable carousel.
 - **Tabs**: Show the contents inside a tab.
+- **Accordion**: Show the contents inside aa accordion.
-- **Gallery with preview (image bottom or Image top)**: A scrollable carousel that shows a preview of each content.
+- **Gallery with preview (image top)**: A scrollable carousel that shows a preview of each content.
+- **Gallery with preview (image bottom)**: A scrollable carousel that shows a preview of each content.
 - **Slideshow**: Shows elements inside a folder (or collection) as a slideshow.

 Portlets
 ------------
-This product provides two portlets.
-For each portlet you can choose among three different views:
+This product provides three portlets.
+For each portlet you can choose among many different views:

 - **Gallery**
 - **Tabs**
+- **Accordion**
 - **Slideshow**
 - **Gallery with preview (image top)**
 - **Gallery with preview (image bottom)**
+- **List of items**
+- **All items**

 The portlets are:

 - **TabsAndSlides Collection portlet**: Show the items of a collection.
-You can limit the elements to be shown, randomize the order of the items, show or not the border of the portlet.
-- **TabsAndSlides Folder portlet**: Show the items inside a folder.
-If you assign this portlet to a non-folderish content type, it will show the siblings of the content.
-The content can be optionally filtered using a tal expression.
+- **TabsAndSlides Content portlet**: Show items with a certain ID inside a certain context (usually a folderish object).
+If the item is a Folder or a collection it returns the contained items.
+- **TabsAndSlides Tal portlet**: Show the items using a TAL expression.
+This expression can return a list of brain of a list of objects.
 This is a good reference: http://www.owlfish.com/software/simpleTAL/tal-guide.html

+For each of that portlet you can limit the elements to be shown, randomize the order of the items, show or not the border of the portlet.

 Customize the views
 -------------------